Super Bowl LVII Commercials Kick Off Early

 Rakuten Recruits the Other Cher

 If you’re an online-shopping website like Rakuten, then you might as well get the original diva of digital clothing options, Ms. Cher Horowitz, on your side.
-This is just a little tease, but it’s nice to see Alicia Silverstone back in her trademark yellow plaid.
+With Alicia Silverstone back as Cher and Elisa Donovan reprising her role as Amber, and featuring designer Christian Siriano, this spot begs the question — would Cher really wear mom jeans?
+Still, it’s nice to see Silverstone back in her iconic yellow plaid.
 Iggy Azalea could never.

 Sam Adams Wants to Un-Boston Boston